jash90/ai-service-hub/README.md

 const response = await openai.vision(
   "What's in this image?",
   base64Image,
-  "Describe the image in detail"
+  "Describe the image in detail", ModelOpenAIVision.gpt4o
 );
 ```